-- Contact 3 by phone, home visit, or electronically when your baby is 6 months old - ✓ Ask you questions about how your baby is feeding, and about any urgent care/emergency room visits or hospitalizations after your baby is home.
-This series of questions will take about 5 minutes. - ✓ Ask you to provide or verify contact information - Contact 4 by phone, home visit, or electronically when your baby is 12 months old - ✓ Ask you questions about how your baby is feeding, and about any urgent care/emergency room visits or hospitalizations after your baby is home.
-This series of questions will take about 5 minutes. - ✓ Ask you to provide or verify contact information - Contact 5 by phone, home visit, or electronically when your baby is 18 months old - ✓ Ask you questions about how your baby is feeding, and about any urgent care/emergency room visits or hospitalizations after your baby is home.
-This series of questions will take about 5 minutes. - ✓ Ask you to provide or verify contact information - Contact 6 when your baby is 24 months old - ✓ Ask you to bring in your baby to get his/her weight, length and head circumference - ✓ Complete a series of play-based tests that allow medical professional to determine how well your child is developing compared to other babies his/her age. - ✓ Ask questions in-person about your child's feelings and behaviors.
-This series of question will take about 10 minutes. - ✓ Ask you questions about how you are doing.
-The questions will be about things like feeling anxious, depressed, distressed or upset.
-This series of questions will take about 10 minutes to answer. - ✓ Ask you questions about how your baby is feeding, and about any urgent care/emergency room visits or hospitalizations after your baby is home.
+- Contact 5 by phone, home visit, or electronically when your baby is 18 months old - ✓ Ask you questions about how your baby is feeding, and about any urgent care/emergency room visits or hospitalizations after your baby is home.
+This series of questions will take about 5 minutes. - ✓ Ask you to provide or verify contact information - Contact 6 when your baby is 24 months old - ✓ Ask you to bring in your baby - to get his/her weight, length and head circumference - to have a medical professional complete a series of play-based tests that allow the medical professional to determine how well your child is developing compared to other babies his/her age. - Ask questions in-person about your child's feelings and behaviors.
+This series of question will take about 10 minutes. - ✓ Ask you questions about how your baby is feeding, and about any urgent care/emergency room visits or hospitalizations after your baby is home.
 This series of questions will take about 5 minutes.